agrwChaitanya/oss_capstone_project/README.md

 ## Overview
 This project consists of five shell scripts designed to perform various system-level tasks on a Linux environment.
 The scripts demonstrate fundamental shell scripting concepts such as variables, loops, conditionals, command substitution, file handling, and user interaction.

+## Objectives
+- Understand and apply basic shell scripting concepts
+- Work with real Linux commands and system utilities
+- Automate common system-level tasks
+- Practice file handling, loops, and conditional logic
+- Develop scripts that are executable in a real Linux environment

 ## Scripts Description

 ### 1. system_identity.sh